ast0414/semit/docs/index.md

 ### Classification Performance

 We obtained 5 different accuracy values for each of our datasets.
+For unsupervised, 1% semi-supervised, 5% semi-supervised, 10% semi-supervised, and fully supervised learning, our translation of MNIST data has a high accuracy of about 98%.

 The Fowlkes-Mallows score is another evaluation metric that we used to show how well our model performed.
 It shows the similarity among the clusters that are obtained after multiple clustering algorithms have been run on them.